getanteon/go-faker/README.md

 [Ddosify open-source](https://github.com/ddosify/ddosify) version uses this faker library for dynamic variables.

-Extending [jaswdr/faker](https://github.com/jaswdr/faker) and using some constants from [faker-js](https://github.com/faker-js/faker).
+This library extends [jaswdr/faker](https://github.com/jaswdr/faker).
+There are also some constants from [faker-js](https://github.com/faker-js/faker) to produce random values.

 ## Usage